-18.4.3.
-3.23.9.
-An FMIA securities settlement facility should make the relevant information and data it discloses as set forth in this reportthese SSF Standards readily available through generally accessible media, such as the internet, in a language commonly used in financial markets English in addition to the any other domestic language(s) of relevant to the jurisdiction in which the FMI is located scope of its operations.
+18.4.3 A securities settlement facility should make the relevant information and data it discloses as set forth in these SSF Standards readily available through generally accessible media, such as the internet, in English in addition to any other language(s) relevant to the scope of its operations.
 The data should be accompanied by robust explanatory documentation that enables users to understand and interpret the data correctly.